Rookout/docs/docs/projects-labels.md

 ### Debug specific instance in specific enviroment

-To refine the filter, you may use the following filter to debug only the instance of Service #2 runing in Staging.
+To refine the filter, you may use the following filter to debug only the instance of service #3 running in Staging.

-1. Add the following filters: `Enviroment:Staging` `ServiceName:Service#2`
+1. Add the following filters: `env:staging` `service:service#3`

-2. Import the source code for Service #2.
+2. Import the source code for service #3.

 <img src="/img/screenshots/tag_n4.png" />